-- "New Memo" (to record a new memo) During the recording, you may press the Voice Command ( - "Save" (to save the memo)
+- "New Memo" (to record a new memo) During the recording, you may press the Voice Command who button to stop recording.
+You proceed by saying one of the following commands:

+- "Save" (to save the memo)

 - "Continue" (to continue recording)

 - "Delete" (to delete the recording)

-- "Play Memos" (to play previously recorded memos)

-During the playback you may press the Voice Command ((2VR button to stop playing memos.
+- "Play Memos" (to play previously recorded memos) During the playback you may press the Voice Command button to stop playing memos.
 You proceed by saying one of the following commands:

 - "Repeat" (to repeat a memo)

 - "Next" (to play the next memo)

 - "Previous" (to play the previous memo)

 - "Delete" (to delete a memo)

 - "Delete All" (to delete all memos)